anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/pyramid.md

 ## Explode

-Points can be exploded on mouse click by setting the `explode` property to true.
-You can also explode the point on load using `explodeIndex`.
-Explode distance can be set by using `explodeOffset` property.
+Points can be exploded on mouse click by setting the `Explode` property to true.
+You can also explode the point on load using `ExplodeIndex`.
+Explode distance can be set by using `ExplodeOffset` property.

 {% aspTab template="chart/accumulation-charts/pyramid/explode", sourceFiles="explode.cs" %}